-Floods are one of the most common hazards in the United States.
-Flood effects can be local - impacting a neighborhood or community, or very large - affecting entire river basins and multiple states.
+Floods are one of the most common hazards in the U.S. Flood effects can be local - impacting a neighborhood or community, or very large - affecting entire river basins and multiple states.

 All floods are not alike.
 Some floods develop slowly, sometimes over a period of days.
 But flash floods can develop quickly, sometimes in just a few minutes and without any visible signs of rain.
 Flash floods often have a dangerous wall of roaring water that carries rocks, mud and other debris that can sweep away most things in its path.
 Overland flooding occurs outside a defined river or stream, such as when a levee is breached, but still can be destructive.
 Flooding can also occur when a dam breaks, producing effects similar to flash floods.

 What to do before a flood

 Here are some basic steps to prepare for the storm:

 - Use the Oregon HazVu: Statewide Geohazards Viewer to see if your home could be impacted by flooding.

 - Learn about your community's emergency plans, warning signals, evacuation routes, and locations of emergency shelters.

 - Build an emergency kit and create a family disaster plan.